ripudamank2/Low-Power-Design-Workshop/README.md

 Further more we will try to analyze some case studies related to power or energy in the electronics world.
-### Case 1
+**Case 1 :** Why do some devices like the Samsung Note have explosions and others don't ?